TheMrityunjayPathak/CarPricePrediction/README.md

 - I have splitted data into traning and testing set by using train_test_split.

-- Then I fit the model with X_train and y_train and checked the ccore.
+- Then I fit the model with X_train and y_train and checked the score.

 - After that I used k-fold cross-validation for measuring accuracy of our model.